Joyner Lucas: 2018–2020: ADHD, and Evolution

-2021–present: Ramen & OJ, Your Heart, Movie Shoot and Not Now, I'm Busy
+2021–present: "Ramen & OJ", "Your Heart", The Family Plan, Not Now, I'm Busy, and ADHD 2

-On April 30, 2021, Lucas released the single "Ramen & OJ" with Lil Baby as the lead single from his upcoming second studio album.
+On April 30, 2021, Lucas released the single "Ramen & OJ" with Lil Baby.
 It was accompanied by a music video.
 Lucas contributed a song titled "Shoot My Shot" to the Space Jam: A New Legacy soundtrack.

-Throughout 2021, Lucas released a number of singles.
-Most notably Your Heart with J. Cole, which was released on September 24, 2021 and accompanied by a music video.
-Lucas also collaborated with other notable rappers, including Lil Durk on the song "Rambo", released on December 3, 2021, Lil Tjay on the song "Dreams Unfold", released on August 25, 2021 and Ty Dolla $ign on the song "Late to the Party", released on October 8, 2021 and accompanied by a music video.
-Solo singles "Duck Duck Goose", released on October 29, 2021 and "My Escape", released on December 17, 2021 were also accompanied by music videos.
+Throughout 2021, Lucas released a number of singles, most notably "Your Heart" with J. Cole, which was released on September 24, 2021, and accompanied by a music video.
+Lucas also collaborated with other notable rappers, including Lil Durk on the song "Rambo", released on December 3, 2021, Lil Tjay on the song "Dreams Unfold", released on August 25, 2021, and Ty Dolla $ign on the song "Late to the Party", released on October 8, 2021, and accompanied by a music video.
+Solo singles "Duck Duck Goose", released on October 29, 2021, and "My Escape", released on December 17, 2021, were also accompanied by music videos.

+On April 1, 2022, Lucas released a tribute song to Kanye West entitled "Ye Not Crazy", similar to his earlier tribute song to Will Smith entitled "Will".
+However, due to the backlash of West making antisemitic remarks, Lucas removed it from streaming services months later.

 On June 4, 2022, Lucas uploaded a photo to social media of him in the studio with the caption 'Working on new album....'.
-That was interrupted however by the announcement on October 29, 2022 that Lucas would be shooting a movie with good friend and fellow Boston native Mark Wahlberg.
+That was interrupted however by the announcement on October 29, 2022, that Lucas would be shooting a movie with good friend and fellow Boston native Mark Wahlberg.
+The film's title was later revealed to be The Family Plan, which was released by Apple TV+ on December 15, 2023.
+Lucas plays the role of Coogan in the movie.

-On March 8, 2023, Lucas uploaded to social media, announcing that the cover art for his upcoming studio album would be released the following day and that "Devils Work 2", an upcoming single from the project and the sequel to the original song from his debut album ADHD, would be released on Friday, March 10.
-On March 9, 2023 the cover art was released, revealing the albums title to be 'Not Now, I'm Busy'.
+On March 8, 2023, Lucas uploaded to social media, announcing that the cover art for his upcoming studio album would be released soon with a single released on March 10, 2023, called "Devil's Work 2", the sequel to the original song from his debut album ADHD.
+On March 9, the artwork was released, revealing the album's title to be Not Now, I'm Busy.